10 Powerful Health Benefits of Curry Leaves (Karivepaku) You Shouldn’t Ignore

 How to Use

-- Prepare dry curry leaf powder and sprinkle on rice or snacks
+- Dry roast curry leaves, grind into powder, and sprinkle on rice or snacks for added flavor and health benefits.

 4. Helps in Weight Loss and Fat Burning

-- Boil 10–15 curry leaves in water and drink on an empty stomach
+- Boil 10–15 curry leaves in water, strain, and drink the infusion on an empty stomach.

 5. Protects Liver from Damage

-Curry leaves contain powerful compounds like kaempferol, which protect the liver against damage caused by toxins and oxidative stress.
-They support detoxification and liver enzyme function.
+Curry leaves contain compounds like kaempferol which protect the liver from damage caused by toxins and oxidative stress.
+They support detoxification processes and improve liver enzyme functions, crucial for overall health.

 6. Prevents Anemia and Fatigue